-This course provides the student with a working knowledge of the structure and function of the human body and mechanisms for maintaining homeostasis within it.
-The course includes the study of the Integumentary, Skeletal, Muscular, Nervous, Cardiac, and Respiratory systems.
+This course provides the student with a working understanding of the structure and function of the human body and mechanisms for maintaining homeostasis within it.
+The course includes the study of cells, tissues, and organs of the Integumentary, Skeletal, Muscular, Nervous, Sensory, Endocrine, Cardiac, Respiratory, Digestive, Urinary, and Reproductive systems.